senzing-garage/knowledge-base/proposals/streamline/use-senzings-truth-set-data-windows.md

     ```

-1. To end the interactive Python session,
+1. In the interactive Python session,
+   end the interactive Python session by
-   copy/paste the following block of code into the interactive Python session
+   copy/pasting the following block of code
-   and press the **Enter** key.
+   and pressing the **Enter** key.

     ```python
     quit()